I Want To...

 Expertise: Diabetes, Endocrinology, Pediatric Endocrinology

-Dr. Risa Wolf is an Assistant Professor of Pediatrics at the Johns Hopkins University School of Medicine.
+Dr. Risa Wolf is an Assistant Professor of Pediatrics in the Division of Pediatric Endocrinology at the Johns Hopkins University School of Medicine.
+Her clinical practice focuses on pediatric diabetes care and other endocrine issues.

 Dr. Wolf received her undergraduate degree from the University of Pennsylvania, after which she attended the Mount Sinai School of Medicine where she graduated with Distinction in Research, and was inducted into the Alpha Omega Alpha Honor Medical Society.
 She completed her pediatric residency at the Children's Hospital of Philadelphia, followed by a fellowship in pediatric endocrinology at the Johns Hopkins Hospital.
-During her fellowship, Dr. Wolf was awarded grants from both the Pediatric Endocrine Society and the Endocrine Society to support her research in obesity and metabolism.
-Dr. Wolf recently spent two years working at Broward Health in Florida, where she spearheaded the development of a Comprehensive Pediatric Diabetes Center.
+During her fellowship, Dr. Wolf was awarded prestigious grants from both the Pediatric Endocrine Society and the Endocrine Society to support her research in obesity and metabolism.
+Dr. Wolf also spent two years working at Broward Health in Florida, where she developed a Comprehensive Pediatric Diabetes Center.
+She is the Founder and Medical Director of Camp Charm City diabetes camp in Baltimore, MD.

 She is board certified in pediatrics and pediatric endocrinology.
 Dr. Wolf is affiliated with the American Academy of Pediatrics, the Pediatric Endocrine Society, the Endocrine Society, and the American Diabetes Association.